dclive/EliteDesk-G2/README.md

 Integrated Intel Wifi/BT does not work / is not reliable (endless prompting for a known-good password which is never accepted); sleep doesn't work; otherwise everything works.

 Note: Sleep doesn't work due to iGPU; there's no solution to this.
-This is

 Action required on your part: regenerate serials and such; keep SMBIOS the same.
 Works great.